MatrixEditor/frontier-smart-api/README.md

 ---
 ## Documents

 A detailed review of the firmware binaries that are used to update Frontier Silicon devicesis provided in the following document: [`firmware-2.0`](docs/firmware-2.0.md).
-The FSAPI (NetRemoteApi) by Frontier-Silicon is described here: [`api-2.0`](docs/api-2.0.md) and to view the research on gathering the compression algorithm used to compress the main filesystem, take a look at the [`compression-2.0`](docs/compresion-2.0.md) document (*`under preparation`*).
+The FSAPI (NetRemoteApi) by Frontier-Silicon is described here: [frontier-smart-api documentation](https://frontier-smart-api.readthedocs.io/).

 **Important Notice**: The `fisu` module is deprecated and should not be used.
 All functionalities were ported to the `isu` sub-module of `fsapi` and can be imported as follows: